jsaintjalmes/dotfiles/README.md

 ### installation

-`vimrc` is the vim configuration file can be copied at the root: `~/.vimrc`, all files needed by plugins and themes and stuffs must be installed in a vim directory, also at the root: `mkdir ~/.vim`
+`vimrc` is the vim configuration file can be copied at the root: `cp vimrc ~/.vimrc`, all files needed by plugins and themes and stuffs must be installed in a vim directory, also at the root: `mkdir ~/.vim`

 ### dependencies